Shared moments, gentle routines and warm companionship help Abbeyfield residents feel enriched and more connected

 - Regular engagement supports emotional health and can help reduce feelings of loneliness according to Age UK research.

-- Activities range from gentle movement to arts, crafts, gardening, quizzes and shared meals.
+- Activities range from gentle movement, arts, crafts, gardening and quizzes to shared meals.

 - Events and activities are available but optional, relaxed and shaped by resident interests.